aquasecurity/starboard-octant-plugin/README.md

 ### Prerequisites

 - Octant should first be installed.
 On macOS this is as simple as `brew install octant`.
-For installation instructions on other platforms, see [Octant Installation][octant-installation].
+For installation instructions on other other operating systems and package managers, see [Octant Installation][octant-installation].
 - Environment authenticated against your Kubernetes cluster

 > In the following instructions we assume that the `$HOME/.config/octant/plugins` directory is the default plugins